Opportunity Solution Trees in Delibr

 You can toggle between the outline view and the tree view by hovering over the top OST bullet and clicking on the tree icon.

 You can hide branches in your OST by hovering over the card you want to hide and clicking on the arrow that appears in the bottom right.

 You can reveal a branch in your OST by clicking on the arrow in the bottom right of a card (always visible if a branch has been hidden)

 View changes made

-Use the change log to view what changes have been made to the OST.
+You can use the change log to see what changes have been made to the OST.

 Embed live analytics into your OSTs

 Beyond adding notes, images, and links to the OST cards it is possible to embed content as well.
-This can come in very handy when you want to track the outcomes of certain experiments, or the progression towards the desired outcome.
+This can come in very handy when you want to track the outcomes of specific experiments, or the progression toward the desired outcome.

 Open the card where you want to embed the content and write /embed in an empty bullet.
 Paste the embed URL and click "embed link".